 A Bilateral Investment Treaty (BIT) was signed between the United States and Russia in June 1992.
 The treaty was approved by the U.S. Senate in October of the same year, but it cannot enter into force until ratified by the Russian Duma.
-The Duma did not actively consider ratification of the BIT in 2001.
+The Duma did not actively consider ratification of the BIT in 2002.
+The Russian government has proposed a number of changes to the BIT, and the two governments are engaged in discussions of these proposals.
 Despite the passage of a new law regulating foreign investment in June 1999, Russian foreign investment regulations and notification requirements can be confusing and contradictory.
 The law on foreign investment provides that a single agency (still undesignated) will register foreign investments and that all branches of foreign firms must be registered.
 The law does codify the principles of national treatment for foreign investors, including the right to purchase securities, transfer property rights, protect rights in Russian courts, repatriate funds abroad after payment of duties and taxes, and receive compensation for nationalizations or illegal acts of Russian government bodies.
 However, the law goes on to state that federal law may provide for a number of exceptions, including, where necessary, for "the protection of the constitution, public morals and health, and the rights and lawful interest of other persons and the defense of the state."
 The potentially large number of exceptions thus gives considerable discretion to the Russian government.